-One of our AiR members wrote in, very concerned about how her son’s aftercare is supported and followed up.
+One of our Allies in Recovery members wrote in, very concerned about how her son’s aftercare is supported and followed up.
 He has been allowed into a sober house on condition that: he report to a sheriff’s office 2 -3x/week, follow through with probation and also attend another program.
 She wonders how he will find employment while meeting these requirements and yet he needs to start paying his rent.

 Above all, she worries that for someone in early sobriety, this may be too much to handle.